b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 > **_Note:_** To check for normal distribution of the data in a sample you should probably use e.g. [Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test), since for a small sample size a histogram may be misleading.

-Ah, yes the mean.
 Now you can calculate the mean and standard deviation for the data

 ```jl
 s = """